espressif/esp-idf/docs/en/api-guides/build-system.rst

   extern const uint8_t server_root_cert_pem_start[] asm("_binary_server_root_cert_pem_start");
   extern const uint8_t server_root_cert_pem_end[]   asm("_binary_server_root_cert_pem_end");

-The names are generated from the full name of the file, as given in ``COMPONENT_EMBED_FILES``.
+The names are generated from the full name of the file, as given in ``EMBED_FILES``.
 Characters /, ., etc. are replaced with underscores.
 The _binary prefix in the symbol name is added by objcopy and is the same for both text and binary files.

 .. highlight:: cmake